-The Remuneration Committee of the Board of Investment AB Kinnevik comprises the Chairman of the Board, Cristina Stenbeck, and the Board members Dame Amelia Fawcett, Wilhelm Klingspor and Erik Mitteregger.
+The Remuneration Committee of the Board of Kinnevik AB comprises of the Chairman of the Board, Tom Boardman, and of the Board members Dame Amelia Fawcett and Erik Mitteregger.
 Dame Amelia Fawcett is the Chairman of the Committee.

-In accordance with the Swedish Corporate Governance Code, the Remuneration Committee has monitored and evaluated programmes for variable remuneration (both on-going and those that have ended during the year) and how the guidelines for remuneration to the Senior Executives (being the CEO and the other members of the executive management) adopted at the Annual General Meeting have been applied, as well as the current remuneration structure and levels of remuneration in the Company.
+In accordance with the Swedish Corporate Governance Code the Remuneration Committee monitors and evaluates programmes for variable remuneration (both ongoing and those that have ended during the year), how the guidelines for remuneration to the Senior Executives adopted at the Annual General Meeting have been applied, as well as the current remuneration structure and levels of remuneration in the Company.

 The following is the Board’s report of the results of the evaluation carried out by the Remuneration Committee.

-General information with respect to the remuneration to Senior Executives
+General information with respect to the remuneration for Senior Executives

-The remuneration to the Senior Executives during 2015 has consisted of fixed salary and variable remuneration, pensions and other customary benefits.
+The remuneration to the Senior Executives during 2017 has consisted of fixed salary and short-term variable remuneration paid in cash, the possibility to participate in long-term share-based and cash-based incentive plans, pensions and other customary benefits.
 The aim is to create incentives for the Senior Executives to execute strategic plans and deliver excellent operating results and to align their incentives with the interests of the shareholders.
-The intention is that all Senior Executives shall have a significant long-term shareholding in the Company.
+The intention is that all Senior Executives shall have a significant long-term shareholding in the company.

 Evaluation of programmes for variable remuneration

-The Remuneration Committee follows and evaluates the STI and LTI, and the expected outcome has been reported to the Board and discussed at Board meetings.
+The Remuneration Committee follows and evaluates the short-term and long-term variable remuneration, and actual and expected outcome has been reported to the Board and discussed at Board meetings.
 The evaluation of the programmes for variable remuneration has shown that:

-- the programmes are important to help attract, motivate and retain the best talent for Kinnevik globally; and
+- the programmes for variable remuneration are an important tool in attracting, motivating and retaining the best talent for Kinnevik in Sweden and globally; and

-- the remuneration to the Senior Executives strikes an appropriate balance between motivating the Senior Executives and achieving a well-balanced competitive compensation that aligns the executives’ incentives with the interests of Kinnevik and the shareholders.
+- the remuneration to the Senior Executives strikes an appropriate balance between motivating the Senior Executives and achieving a well-balanced competitive compensation that aligns the Senior Executives’ incentives with the interests of Kinnevik and the shareholders.